Model validation for aggregate inferences in out-of-sample prediction

-The goodness of the population estimate will be heavily reliant on the goodness of the model predictions.
-This means that it is essential to consider how to fairly validate the model.
-Given the emphasis on prediction in this method, previous work investigated the efficacy of the sum of leave-one-out(LOO) expected log predictive density (ELPD) in estimating true error \citep{kuh2022using}.
-This is a commonly used metric for model goodness in the Bayesian literature, and is easily implemented through the LOO package \citep{vehtari2021package}. \cite{kuh2022using} also considered a weighted alternative to this metric (initially proposed by \citealp{lumley2015}) to account for the non-random sample.
+The population estimate relies on the model prediction, and so it is essential to consider how to fairly validate the model.
+Given the emphasis on prediction in this method, previous work has investigated the sum of leave-one-out (LOO) expected-log-predictive-density (ELPD) \citep{kuh2022using}.
+This is a commonly used metric for model goodness in the Bayesian literature, and is easily implemented through the LOO package \citep{vehtari2021package}. \cite{kuh2022using} also consider a weighted alternative to this metric (initially proposed by \citealp{lumley2015}) to account for non-random sampling.

-\cite{little2005does} demonstrate that the required adjustment variables to produce an unbiased estimate are those that are related to both the probability of inclusion and the probability of the outcome (which \citealp{kuh2022using} refer to as bias variables).
-However, neither standard sum of LOO ELPD nor the weighted alternative correctly distinguish between these bias variables and precision variables (variables with are strongly related to the model outcome but not sample inclusion).
-This is a particular challenge for MRP, as each variable in the model needs to be found or estimated in the population in order to create a poststratification matrix. \cite{kuh2022using} also note additional challenges in this space, such as the difference in preferred model for different subpopulations.
+\cite{kuh2022using} use results from \cite{little2005does} to demonstrate that neither standard sum of LOO-ELPD nor the weighted alternative correctly distinguish between a model that correctly produces an approximately unbiased estimate of the mean and one that does not.